pulumi/pulumi/developer-docs/architecture/type-system.md

 ## `Promise<T>`

-Like promises in other systems, a value of type `Promise<T>` represents the result of an asynchronous computation or its failure.
+A value of type `Promise<T>` represents the result of an asynchronous computation.
+Note that although computations may fail, failures cannot be handled at runtime, and cause a hard stop when attempting to access a `Promise<T>`'s concrete value.

 ## `Output<T>`